u-boot/u-boot/doc/board/xilinx/zynqmp-r5.rst

 ^^^^^^^

-The first way is to use Xilinx FSBL (First stage bootloader) to load u-boot and start it.
+The first way is to use Xilinx FSBL (First stage bootloader) to load U-Boot and start it.
 The following bif can be used for boot image generation via Xilinx bootgen utility::